 When your kids get a little older, you don’t have to worry about balance bikes or training wheels.
 Fortunately, for the 4-8 crowd, there are great options that will make them long for the cycling trails!
 If your child still needs help getting the hang of balance, you can buy a stabilizer like this to help prevent hard falls.

 - Metro Bicycle Rosie 16” Kids Bike– The great thing about this well-rated bicycle is that you can take it right from toddler to little tike!
 Instead of worrying about balance bikes, Metro Bicycles Rosie gives riders the ability to change their bike.
 With options like training wheels, the Rosie offers up versatility.

 - Kent Boys Pro Bike & Kent Girls Cupcake Bike – The Kent bikes cater to little boys and girls, and come in a variety of great colors too!
 Fortunately, there’s more to these pint-sized two-wheelers than good style.
 Most kids won’t need to worry about switching gears so these provide a great option.
 They also have foot brakes, which are user-friendly for young kids.

 - SE Bikes Lil’ Quad 16” BMX Bike– If your kids are getting older but still learning the basics, you won’t want to put them on this one.
 But, if they’re a big fan of cycling, a BMX bike can appeal to their adventurous spirit!
 With small wheels and a strong frame, this bike is perfect for the child who wants to pop wheelies.

 Riding a bike is a rite of passage for every child.
-Fortunately, whether it’s a balanced bike for kids or a pedaled powerhouse, there are ways to make riding easier.
+Fortunately, whether it’s a balance bike for kids or a pedaled powerhouse, there are ways to make riding easier.
 If you’re teaching your child to ride, share your experience in our comments.
 Some of your relatives might have a few pointers for you on FamilyApp!
-With so many great choices out there, getting started with cycling has never been an easier feat.
+With so many great choices out there, getting started with cycling has never been easier.